felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 ```

 This is not a problem for the simulations in the labs described here.
 The demo simulations that come with Webots can be quite heavy, though.
 If necessary, there are a couple of things that you can do to reduce the amount of computing power required by Webots:
 - On the left side of the window, click on `WorldInfo`.
 Then, select `FPS` and reduce it to 20 (for example).
-This reduces the number of frames per second.
+This reduces the number of frames per second, which increases simulation speed.
 - Still in `WorldInfo`, click on `basicTimeStep` and increase it (for example, to 32).
+This will increase simulation speed, but it will reduce its accuracy.
 - Go to `Tools -> Preferences -> OpenGL` and try to reduce `Ambient Occusion` and `Texture Quality`.